eda-ricercatore/sardegna-scala/README.md

 	- "Scala for Java Developers: Build reactive, scalable applications and integrate Java code with the power of Scala"
 + Nikolov2016
 	- "Scala Design Patterns: Write efficient, clean, and reusable code with Scala"
++ Haller2011
+	- "Actors in Scala: Concurrent programming for the multi-core era"